Stussyx/auto-annotated-portfolio/content/pages/info.md

       journey, combined with hands-on experience, has equipped me with a solid foundation in programming, database management, and information systems.

-      During my internship at **San Gabriel Rural Waterworks and Development Cooperative**, I developed valuable technical and organizational skills, such as data encoding, documentation, and system record management.
-This experience not only honed my ability to work with technology but also reinforced my commitment to precision and quality in every task.

-      I am proficient in a range of programming languages and tools, including **Java, SQL/MySQL, PHP, C#, HTML/CSS**, and **JavaScript**.
-I’m also experienced with **Git** version control, which complements my ability to adapt to modern development environments.

     media:
       type: ImageBlock
       url: /images/about.jpg